Actinide: From actinium to uranium

 Actinium was discovered in 1899 by André-Louis Debierne, an assistant of Marie Curie, in the pitchblende waste left after removal of radium and polonium.
 He described the substance (in 1899) as similar to titanium and (in 1900) as similar to thorium.
 The discovery of actinium by Debierne was however questioned in 1971 and 2000, arguing that Debierne's publications in 1904 contradicted his earlier work of 1899–1900.
 This view instead credits the 1902 work of Friedrich Oskar Giesel, who discovered a radioactive element named emanium that behaved similarly to lanthanum.
 The name actinium comes from the ακτίς, ακτίνος (aktis, aktinos), meaning beam or ray.
 This metal was discovered not by its own radiation but by the radiation of the daughter products.
 Owing to the close similarity of actinium and lanthanum and low abundance, pure actinium could only be produced in 1950.
 The term actinide was probably introduced by Victor Goldschmidt in 1937.

 Protactinium was possibly isolated in 1900 by William Crookes.
 It was first identified in 1913, when Kasimir Fajans and Oswald Helmuth Göhring encountered the short-lived isotope ^{234m}Pa (half-life 1.17 minutes) during their studies of the ^{238}U decay chain.
 They named the new element brevium (from Latin brevis meaning brief); the name was changed to protoactinium (from Greek πρῶτος + ἀκτίς meaning "first beam element") in 1918 when two groups of scientists, led by the Austrian Lise Meitner and Otto Hahn of Germany and Frederick Soddy and John Arnold Cranston of Great Britain, independently discovered the much longer-lived ^{231}Pa.
 The name was shortened to protactinium in 1949.
 This element was little characterized until 1960, when Alfred Maddock and his co-workers in the U.K. isolated 130 grams of protactinium from 60 tonnes of waste left after extraction of uranium from its ore.

 Neptunium and above

 Neptunium (named for the planet Neptune, the next planet out from Uranus, after which uranium was named) was discovered by Edwin McMillan and Philip H. Abelson in 1940 in Berkeley, California.
 They produced the ^{239}Np isotope (half-life 2.4 days) by bombarding uranium with slow neutrons.
 It was the first transuranium element produced synthetically.

-Glenn T. Seaborg and his group at the University of California at Berkeley synthesized Pu, Am, Cm, Bk, Cf, Es, Fm, Md, No and element 106, which was later named seaborgium in his honor while he was still living.
+Glenn T. Seaborg and his group at the University of California, Berkeley synthesized Pu, Am, Cm, Bk, Cf, Es, Fm, Md, No and element 106, which was later named seaborgium in his honor while he was still living.
 They also synthesized more than a hundred actinide isotopes.

 Transuranium elements do not occur in sizeable quantities in nature and are commonly synthesized via nuclear reactions conducted with nuclear reactors.
 For example, under irradiation with reactor neutrons, uranium-238 partially converts to plutonium-239: